storefront-demo/documentation/README-isv.md

     git checkout hp-quarkus-version-isv
     ```

-    Edit the file `config/production.json` and update the `client_secret` and the multipe `service_name` fields.
+    Edit the file `config/production.json` and update the `client_secret`, `client_id` and the multipe `service_name` fields.
 The service_names will need to reference the routes for the microserices that you deployed earlier.

     Push the changes to your forked copy of the repo: